Activity licence for private schools providing general education

 - changes to the secondary conditions of an activity licence.

-State or administrative supervision over the educational activities shall be exercised by the Ministry of Education and Research or the county governor of the location at the assignment of the Minister of Education and Research.
+State or administrative supervision over the educational activities shall be exercised by the Ministry of Education and Research.

 Sigre Kuiv, Ministry of Education and Research, tel: +372 735 0160, e-mail: firstname.lastname@example.org